Dominican faculty help build awareness and boost the reputation of the university. We’re pleased to highlight some of their recent accomplishments.

 Brennan School of Business

-Dr. Dick Walstra, assistant professor of accounting, published “Inclusion of Disability Within the Spectrum of Diversity and the Implications for Accounting Education,” in the September 2022 edition of Issues in Accounting Education.
+Dr. Richard Walstra, assistant professor of accounting, is the recipient of the American Accounting Association’s Diversity Section Innovation in Research Award for his paper “Inclusion of Disability Within the Spectrum of Diversity and the Implications for Accounting Education,” which he co-authored with Emilia A. Chukwuma.

 Rosary College of Arts and Sciences

 Dr. José Blanco F., professor of fashion, is the recipient of the 2023 Sr. Mary Clemente Davlin, OP, Diversity Leadership Award.
 The award recognizes a faculty or staff member who demonstrates a commitment to diversity, inclusion and equitable practices at Dominican.

 The work of Jeffery Cote de Luna, professor of painting and discipline director of art history, was featured in an exhibit displayed in Dominican University’s O’Connor Art Gallery that showcased his drawings.
 The exhibit featured several figure drawings and portraits dating back 30 years—when Cote De Luna began teaching at the Dominican, then Rosary College.
 He calls the first 10 years of his teaching career here “a highly inspirational and creative period.”